ipsy-md/docs/docs/cluster/cecile/slurm.md

 !!! note "Job ID"
-    The job ID is the identification number relative to a job that can use it to acquire information about your job, or to abort your job.
+    The job ID is the identification number relative to a job that can be used to acquire information about your job, or to abort your job.
 It might look something like this `217379_5`, where the prefix number before the underscore indicates the general job session, while the number after the underscore indicates the specific number of a job.
 You might have multiple jobs sharing the session number.

 ## Types of Slurm jobs